A visit from the Tooth Fairy is one of the most magical moments in our childhood and this week we share how to write tooth fairy letters.

 Firstly, if you have an inquisitive child who notices everything, make sure they don’t recognise your hand writing.

 You could either type the letter or write it in a style that your child won’t recognise.
-Try writing with your left hand or ask a friend to write the note for you.

 See below for a description of these.